Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 Contact Form – I used the integration function on the email JS website to add a link to my profile. https://dashboard.emailjs.com/admin/integration/browser

+Side Menu - I had help from this link when writing the code for my side menu. https://www.w3schools.com/howto/howto_js_sidenav.asp

-Find us page - My Tutor Antonio Rodriguez helped me to write the code to highlight each branch from the list when clicking the marker.
+Find us page - My Tutor Antonio Rodriguez helped me with these parts of my code:

+    1. To have only 1 branch show if one is clicked after another on google maps.

+    2. To have only the required sections of the find us page form show if different options are clicked one after the other.

 Media